Columbia-class submarine: Overview

-The design and technology development of the Columbia-class is projected to cost $4.2 billion (fiscal 2010 dollars), although technology and components from the Ohio and Virginia classes are to be included where possible, to save money.
+The design and technology development of the Columbia class is projected to cost $4.2 billion (fiscal 2010 dollars), with technology and components from the Ohio and Virginia classes included where possible to save money.
 The cost to build District of Columbia, the lead boat of the class, will be an estimated $6.2 billion (fiscal 2010 dollars).
-The Navy has a goal of reducing the average cost of the remaining 11 planned hulls in the class to $4.9 billion each (fiscal 2010 dollars).
+The Navy has a goal of reducing the average cost of the remaining eleven planned hulls in the class to $4.9 billion each (fiscal 2010 dollars).
 The total lifecycle cost of the entire class is estimated at $347 billion.
 The high cost of the submarines is expected to cut deeply into Navy shipbuilding.

 In April 2014, the Navy completed a 300-page specification report for the Ohio Replacement Program submarines.
 There are 159 specifications including weapons, escape routes, fluid systems, hatches, doors, seawater systems, and a set length of 560 ft, partly to allow for sufficient volume inside the pressure hull.

 In March 2016, the U.S. Navy chose General Dynamics Electric Boat as the prime contractor and lead design yard.
-Electric Boat, which built all 18 Ohio-class submarines, will do most of the work on all 12 Columbias, including final assembly.
-Huntington Ingalls Industries’ Newport News Shipbuilding will serve as the main subcontractor, participating in the design and construction and doing 22 to 23 percent of the work.
+Electric Boat, which built all eighteen Ohio-class submarines, will do most of the work on all twelve Columbia boats, including final assembly.
+Huntington Ingalls Industries' Newport News Shipbuilding will serve as the main subcontractor, participating in the design and construction and doing 22 to 23 percent of the work.

 In late 2016, some 3,000 Electric Boat employees were involved in the detailed-design phase of the program and the procurement of the first submarine was scheduled for 2021.
 Completion of the first submarine was scheduled for 2030, followed by its entry into service in 2031.
-All 12 submarines are expected to be completed by 2042 and remain in service until 2085.
+All twelve submarines are expected to be completed by 2042 and remain in service until 2085.

 On 28 July 2016, it was reported that the first submarine of the class will be named Columbia, to commemorate the District of Columbia, the capital of the United States.
-The Columbia-class was officially designated on 14 December 2016, by Secretary of the Navy Ray Mabus, and the lead submarine will be USS District of Columbia (SSBN-826).
-The Navy wants to procure the first Columbia-class boat in FY2021.
+The Columbia class was officially designated on 14 December 2016 by Secretary of the Navy Ray Mabus, and the lead submarine will be USS District of Columbia (SSBN-826).
+The Navy wanted to procure the first Columbia-class boat in FY2021.

-On 28 October 2020, U.S. Navy Secretary Kenneth J. Braithwaite announced that the second submarine would be named USS Wisconsin (SSBN-827), after the U.S. state.
+On 28 October 2020, U.S. Navy Secretary Kenneth J. Braithwaite announced that the second submarine would be named USS Wisconsin (SSBN-827), after the U.S. state of the same name.

 On 7 June 2021, the U.S. Navy budget office announced that the total cost for District of Columbia would reach $15.03 billion, which includes planning costs for the entire program.
+As of April 2023, the estimated construction cost of the twelve-boat program is $132 billion.
+Securing the supply chain and maintaining a skilled labor force are two major challenges for the program.